codwithsid/library-email-service/README.md

-# library-email-service
+# email-service
-Email microservice to handle mails
+Microservice to handle emails